ioquatix/dream/README.md

 ### Resource Management ###

 One feature of the Dream framework is automatic resource/memory management.
-This is done by using reference counted pointers.
+This is done by using Ref counted pointers.
 It is important to understand a few things about the semantics of these "values" in order to get the best performance.

 When an object has ownership of a resource, it should use a `Dream::Ref<Object>`.
 Ownership is typically referred to as a <em>has-a</em> or <em>has-many</em> relationship.